 It is the responsibility of the student to apply for Late Administrative Withdrawal.
-Due dates for applications are as follows: (a) within the first four weeks of the next term of enrollment at MUW, provided this is not longer than twelve months after the term in question; and (b) within twelve months of the term in question if the student is not enrolled at all at MUW during this time period.
 The appropriate offices and individuals will review and process the application as quickly as possible, but students should allow at least one week for review and processing of an application before any action will be reflected on the student's academic record.

-All applications for Late Administrative Withdrawal must be submitted to the Office of Academic Affairs and must include the following:
+All applications for Late Administrative Withdrawal must be submitted to the Dean of the college and must include the following:

 - 1. A letter from the student containing a detailed explanation of the circumstances necessitating a late withdrawal as well as relevant and compelling documentation to support the request; - 2.
-The student's last date of attendance, documented by the instructor for each course from which the student seeks to - 3.
-The approval of the student's academic advisor, Department Chair/Program Director, Dean, and Chief Academic Officer.
+The student's last date of attendance, documented by the instructor for each course from which the student - 3. seeks to withdraw; - 4.
+The approval of the student's academic advisor and Department Chair.

-The Chief Academic Officer will decide whether the documentation provided is appropriate and sufficient and may request additional information from the student.
-The CAO adjudicates all requests for Late Administrative Withdrawal.
-The decision of the CAO is final.
+The Dean will decide whether the documentation provided is appropriate and sufficient and may request additional information from the student.
+The Dean adjudicates all requests for Late Administrative Withdrawal.
+The decision of the Dean may be appealed to the Provost/Vice President for Academic Affairs whose review is final.